sharetribe/flex-docs/src/docs/cookbook-data-model/extend-listing-data-in-ftw/index.md

 import { EditListingCapacityForm } from '../../forms';
 import config from '../../config.js';

+// Create this file using EditListingDescriptionPanel.css
+// as a template.
 import css from './EditListingCapacityPanel.css';

 const EditListingCapacityPanel = props => {